rgambord/c99-doc/doc/sections/7/12/7/4/index.rst

 .. _9899_7.12.7.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.7.4p2>`

-:ref:`2 <9899_7.12.7.4p2>` The pow functions compute x raised to the power y.
+The pow functions compute x raised to the power y.
 A domain error occurs if x is finite and negative and y is finite and not an integer value.
 A range error may occur.
 A domain error may occur if x is zero and y is zero.
 A domain error or range error may occur if x is zero and y is less than zero.

 .. rubric:: Returns

 .. _9899_7.12.7.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.7.4p3>`

-:ref:`3 <9899_7.12.7.4p3>` The pow functions return x\ :sup:`y`.
+The pow functions return x\ :sup:`y`.